ethantheman/MusicTheoryTutor/README.md

 When multiple notes are selected, you can see the intervals between the notes, and where applicable, the quality and inversion of the chord corresponding to those notes.

 #### A note about styling
 I challenged myself to style this app with raw CSS.
 The result is imperfect, but I learned a ton about CSS in the process.
 There are many kinks left to be worked out.
-In its current state, the app looks best in fullscreen mode.

 Built With
 ---